mdonabella/mdonabella.github.io/_pages/talks.md

 “Resistance Through Poiesis: Responding to Heidegger in the State of Software Ubiquity,” [Symposium for English Graduate Students (SEGUE), College at Brockport](https://brockportsegue.wordpress.com/), Brockport, NY, February 23, 2019

 ## Publications
-“Wearable Tech & the Casualization of Biometric Surveillance,” *Pulse: Journal of Science and Cultures* (in press)
+“Wearable Tech & the Casualization of Biometric Surveillance,” *Pulse: Journal of Science and Culture* (in press)

 “Beckett & the Impossibility of Mastery: An Analysis of Agency and Control in Samuel Beckett’s Dramatic Works.” *State University of New York at Buffalo ProQuest Dissertations Publishing,* 2020.